jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

-The Pattern Matcher is a **Python script** that reads repository files and makes LLM API calls to analyze content.
-The script is deterministic - it decides what files to read and what questions to ask the LLM.
-The LLM is just an API that answers questions.
+The Pattern Matcher is a **Python script** that reads specific repository files (hardcoded list) and makes LLM API calls to analyze content.
+The script follows a predefined list of files to check - it doesn't decide what to look at, it just follows instructions.

 ## What It Actually Does

 1. **Takes a repository path** as input
-2. **Script reads specific files** (.github/dependabot.yml, README.md, etc.)
+2. **Script reads hardcoded list of files** (.github/dependabot.yml, README.md, SECURITY.md, etc.)
 3. **Script makes LLM API calls** with file content and specific prompts
 4. **Script parses LLM responses** and returns structured JSON
 5. **No human interaction** - fully automated script

-**The LLM is just an API** - it doesn't decide what to do, the script does.
+**The script follows a hardcoded list** - it doesn't decide what files to look at, it just checks the predefined list.

 ## Design Principles